Jozlyn998/ECA-6102---CO4-AT2-/README.md

 **Working:**

 In this method the user enters their username and password.
-Then, a one-time password (OTP) is sent to their registered mobile number.
-The user enters this OTP to complete the login.
+Then, a one-time password (OTP) is sent to their registered mobile number and the user enters this OTP to complete their login process.

 **Advantages:**

-•	Easy to use.
+•	It is easy to use.

 •	Simple to set up.